opentelekomcloud-infra/zuul/doc/source/client.rst

     zuul-admin create-auth-token --auth-config zuul-operator --user alice --tenant tenantA --expires-in 1800 --print-meta-info

 The return value is the value of the ``Authorization`` header the user must set when querying a protected endpoint on Zuul's REST API.
+When the ``--tenant`` is specified, ``zuul.admin`` claim with the value of the tenant will be added to the token.
 The meta information of the token will be printed when "--print-meta-info" is specified.

 Example::